Laterat/alx-listing-app-03/README.md

-HEAD

-# alx-listing-app
+# alx-listing-app-00

-# ALX Listing App
+# ALX Listing App 00

 This is a modern Airbnb clone scaffolded using Next.js, TypeScript, TailwindCSS, and ESLint.